Skip to content

 Note

 PanelApp panels always take precedence.
-If you try to add an individual gene that is already added through a PanelApp panel, the gene will not be listed under added genes on this page when you save.
-The gene will still be added, but through the PanelApp association.
+If you try to add an individual gene that is already added through a PanelApp panel, the gene will not be listed under "added genes" on this page when you save.
+Note that the gene will still be included through the PanelApp association.

 Add regions